Influenza Vaccination Resources

 Vaccine Information Statement (VIS) for Inactivated Influenza Vaccine

-Federal law requires all providers to give this statement to their patients (or parent/legal representative of a minor child) before administering the vaccine
+Federal law requires all providers to give this statement to their patients (or parent/legal representative of a minor child) before administering the vaccine [other languages]

 Vaccine Information Statement (VIS) for Live, Intranasal Influenza Vaccine